Stephen Barber & Sandi Harris, Lutemakers

-Stephen's original and groundbreaking observation made way back then nearly thirty-six years ago that this structure was made from bent ribs, not from a carved block has turned out to have been one of the most significant contributions to the organology of the vihuela; and our joint work in recent years, pioneering a completely original and reliable technique for making these double-bent ribs, has shown the way to others (notwithstanding that a published article describing the use of our stolen moulds was the vehicle for many).
+Stephen's original and groundbreaking observation made way back then over forty years ago that this structure was made from bent ribs, not from a carved block has turned out to have been one of the most significant contributions to the organology of the vihuela; and our joint work in recent years, pioneering a completely original and reliable technique for making these double-bent ribs, has shown the way to others (notwithstanding that a published article describing the use of our stolen moulds was the vehicle for many).
 It is to be regretted that a number of 'colleagues' have subsequently lacked the dignity and honesty to give credit where it is due.

 Sheet 1 (of two) of Stephen's May 1976 drawings of the Dias guitar (available from the Royal College of Music, London: +44-(0)207-7589-3643) carries the printed observation next to the back view of the instrument that 2 pairs of its back ribs are bookmatched - therefore bent.
 Recent dendrochronological examination of the guitar's soundboard by John Topham has revealed that it exhibits year-rings dating from 1642 1725, thereby confirming another original opinion he put forward in 1976, written in the Notes which accompany the published drawings (formed whilst drawing the instrument for publication, and which has since been extensively quoted): that the present soundboard fitted to the Dias is from the early eighteenth Century, probably French work, and therefore not original.

-Our technique first devised by Stephen nearly 36 years ago when he made copies of the Dias guitar, whilst drawing for publication the original instrument way back in 1976 and refined and perfected in recent years on numerous instruments uses no modern technology whatsoever, nor does it rely on other people's original research; one day we will publish the technique in detail, and certain knock-off merchants will be kicking themselves.
+Our technique first devised by Stephen over 40 years ago when he made copies of the Dias guitar, whilst drawing for publication the original instrument way back in 1976 and refined and perfected in recent years on numerous instruments uses no modern technology whatsoever, nor does it rely on other people's original research; one day we will publish the technique in detail, and certain knock-off merchants will be kicking themselves.
 Moreover, the vihuelas we have built in this way have all been acclaimed for their clarity, power and projection: their sound is not at all 'introverted and delicate' as some who have described their versions of it (which seems to us to be tantamount to an admission that an instrument has little sound, and is therefore a bit pointless).